 - What's the purpose of orientation?
 How does it work?

-The Orientation Program runs for five days.
+The Orientation Program runs for two days.
 It is a great time for you to learn about the excellent resources and opportunities in Wesleyan.
 The events are arranged to introduce you to a variety of academic, intercultural, and social experiences.

 - There seem to be a lot of events planned for me.
 Will I have free time to move in and adjust?

 Some events are required as an essential part of Orientation.
 There will also many optional events, which you'll be able to choose from according to your interests.
 Orientation programs will help you form a foundation for your college life, and students often find themselves at a disadvantage when they miss essential events.
 We have planned time for you to move in, and there is also free time during the weekend.

 - How do I register for my courses?

 Before you arrive on campus, you should participate in Pre-Registration Adjustment Preparation.
 During this time, you should use the WesMaps Search feature to identify courses of interest.
 On each course page, you can click the 'Add to My Courses' button which will place the course in your 'Course(s) Not Scheduled' list.
 It is important that you have a comprehensive list before meeting with your Faculty Advisor, Class Dean and the Academic Peer Advisors.